 Avro lofts - Guaranteed to Fly

-We're back doing what we do best with Avro lofts, in one of Manchester's last untouched Victorian Mills, Brownsfield Mill.
+Avro is one of Manchester's last untouched Victorian Mills, formerly known as Brownsfield Mill.

 Built in 1825 and overlooking the Rochdale Canal, Grade II* Listed, Avro was once home to A.V.
 Roe & Co., Britain's first aeroplane manufacturer.

-At Avro, Urban Splash have created 31 traditional, canalside loft apartments; some of the biggest in Manchester.
-Set over five floors our one, two and three bedroom lofts range from 829 - 2,600 sq ft, with feature walls of exposed brickwork and cast iron columns.
-The former triple storey 'Engine House' is now a unique three-storey town house at the heart of the development.
+At Avro, Urban Splash have created 31 traditional, canal side loft apartments; some of the biggest in Manchester.
+Set over five floors our one, two and three bedroom lofts range from 829 - 2,600 sq ft, with so many original features, such as: exposed brickwork, cast iron columns, original ceilings and fittings.

 Manchester-born inventor Alliot Verdon Roe, founded A V Roe and Company in 1910 at Brownsfield Mill.
 A.V.
 Roe and Co, became one of the most successful British aviation companies building iconic Avro marques such as the Avro 504, Lancaster, Lancastrian, and the Vulcan.